adamripley98/nalda/README.md

 - [ ] Search by Location
 - [ ] Issue where "ada" doesn't populate "adam ripley" but "adam" does (I think best way to deal with this is search button)
 - [ ] Don't let it search through reviews
+- [ ] Frontend issue where it displays two articles on one line

 ## Bugs
 - [X] Fix authentication route bug
   * When you refresh on a page that requires authentication it redirects to the home page (this should not be the case if the session persists)
-- [ ] Bug where login error crashes app instead of displaying error
+- [X] Bug where login error crashes app instead of displaying error
-  - [ ] 'Cannot set headers after they are sent' error crashes app
+  - [X] 'Cannot set headers after they are sent' error crashes app
 - [X] Persist issue, now it makes you log back in all the time.
 Perhaps passport session is very short?

+## Features for next update
+- [ ] Sendgrid configuration for sending emails
+- [ ] Make it easier for an admin to enter hours (some sort of autofill)
+- [ ] Recommending content for users to look at
+  * To begin they can be location based and random
+- [ ] Split up `routes.js` into many smaller files
+- [ ] Sort reviews functionality (time, rating)
+- [ ] Deal with location

 ## Questions